hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

 You must

 1. Test common scenarios using our [CTC Traders API Test Pack](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications).
 This gives you all the reference data you need to do our tests plus any of your own tailored tests.
 2. Check against our [XSDs](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/xsd-reference.html) for schema validation.
 You can download a zip file with all the CTC Traders API XSDs.
+You should note you must not include the MesSenMES3 XML element when sending your message to our API.
+Our system will automatically populate that data element for you.
 3. Cross reference with [TIS Appendix B Technical Message Structures](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/641489/NCTSPhase4TISAppv3_9_3.pdf) to check which data fields are optional and mandatory.
 4. When you need a manual response, email us to request this.
 You can find more information about this in the [NCTS Access and Channels document](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/940784/NCTS_Trader_Test_Access_Channels_and_Support_v1.1.pdf).